 Market Participant Financial Assurance Requirement is defined in Section III of the ISO New England Financial Assurance Policy.

-Market Participant Obligations is defined in Section III.B.1.1 of Appendix B of Market Rule 1.

 Market Participant Service Agreement (MPSA) is an agreement between the ISO and a Market Participant, in the form specified in Attachment A or Attachment A-1 to the Tariff, as applicable.

 Market Rule 1 is ISO Market Rule 1 and appendices set forth in Section III of this ISO New England Inc. Transmission, Markets and Services Tariff, as it may be amended from time to time.